equinix-labs/kubernetes-addons-on-equinix-metal-workshop/docs/parts/part3.md

 ### 2. Verify the Deployment

-Now that we now which pod the addon is deployed in, let check the logs of that pod:
+Now that we now which pod the addon is deployed in, let's check the logs of that pod:

 ```shell
 $ kubectl logs --namespace kube-system cloud-provider-equinix-metal-zkjqb